Machine learning: Physical neural networks

 A physical neural network is a specific type of neuromorphic hardware that relies on electrically adjustable materials, such as memristors, to emulate the function of neural synapses.
 The term "physical neural network" highlights the use of physical hardware for computation, as opposed to software-based implementations.
 It broadly refers to artificial neural networks that use materials with adjustable resistance to replicate neural synapses.

 Embedded machine learning

 Embedded machine learning is a sub-field of machine learning where models are deployed on embedded systems with limited computing resources, such as wearable computers, edge devices and microcontrollers.
 Running models directly on these devices eliminates the need to transfer and store data on cloud servers for further processing, thereby reducing the risk of data breaches, privacy leaks and theft of intellectual property, personal data and business secrets.
-Embedded machine learning can be achieved through various techniques, such as hardware acceleration, approximate computing, and model optimisation.
-Common optimisation techniques include pruning, quantisation, knowledge distillation, low-rank factorisation, network architecture search, and parameter sharing.
+Embedded machine learning can be achieved through various techniques, such as hardware acceleration, approximate computing, and model optimization.
+Common optimization techniques include pruning, quantisation, knowledge distillation, low-rank factorisation, network architecture search, and parameter sharing.